microsoft/vscode-docs/docs/java/java-tutorial.md

 To run your projects, the extension supports version 1.5 or above.

-> **Note**: To configure multiple JDKs, see [Configure JDK](/docs/java/java-project.md#configure-jdk).
+> **Note**: To configure JDKs for your projects, see [Configure Runtime for Projects](/docs/java/java-project.md#configure-runtime-for-projects).
 To enable Java preview features, see [How can I use VS Code with new Java versions](/docs/java/java-faq.md#how-can-i-use-visual-studio-code-with-new-java-versions).

 ### Using the Java runtime configuration wizard